Zaretto/p51d/README.md

 * ALS glass effect for rain

+* TODO Exterior shadow

+* Engine fire when engine fails

+* Spark effect when fuselage or wings make contact with the ground

 * Replaced hotspots with knob animations and added tooltips

-* Make animation of cockpit controls smooth instead of instant
+* Made animation of cockpit controls smooth instead of instant

 * Various auto pilots: